gammasim/containers/docker-gammasim-tools-dev/README.md

 ## Building

-Building expects that a tar ball of corsika/sim_telarray (corsika7.7_simtelarray.tar.gz ) is available in the building directory.
+Building expects that a tar ball of corsika/sim_telarray (corsika7.7_simtelarray.tar.gz) is available in the building directory.
-Download this one from the MPIK website with
+Download this one from the MPIK website (password applies) with

 ```
 $ ./download_simulationsoftware.sh